michaelbromley/skqw/docs/source/developer-guide-getting-started/index.md

 The code above will display a simple frequency spectrum of red bars.
 Let's take a look at each of the basic parts:

 #### `init()` function
 Every visualization *must* export an `init()` function.
 This function will be called once each time the visualization is selected in SKQW.
 It is used to set up the canvas as well as any other set-up your code may require.
-In this case we have SKQW create a new canvas for us to drawto, and save a reference to the canvas' [context object](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D).
-Then we set the fillStyle property, since we don't plan to change it in this simple example.
+In this case we have SKQW create a new canvas for us to draw to, and save a reference to the canvas' [context object](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D).

 #### `skqw` object
 This object is passed as the first parameter to each of the visualization lifecycle functions.
 It has a single method, `createCanvas()`, which